EnterpriseDB/barman/doc/manual/65-troubleshooting.en.md

 Although Barman is extensively documented, there are a lot of scenarios that are not covered.

-For any questions around Barman and disaster recovery scenarios using Barman, you can reach the dev team using the community mailing list: https://groups.google.com/group/pgbarman
+For any questions about Barman and disaster recovery scenarios using Barman, you can reach the dev team using the community mailing list:

+https://groups.google.com/group/pgbarman

 or the IRC channel on freenode: